Our Process

 Consultation (Phone or Zoom)

 To get started, you can schedule a free, 15-minute phone or Zoom consultation with one of our mediators.
-The mediator can explain the process, answer any questions you have, and help make sure that mediation is a good fit for your case.
-The consultation is also an opportunity to get to know the mediator and make sure you feel good about working with them.
+They can explain the process, answer any questions you have, and make sure that mediation is a good fit for your case.

 Schedule a Consultation